fawazshah/curriculum-vitae/README.md

 # Fawaz Shah - CV

-Currently written in Microsoft Word, but planning to switch to LaTeX.
+Currently written in Microsoft Word, in the process of switching to LaTeX.